GasiorMateusz/DietPlanner/README.md

 ### Key Features

 - **User Authentication** - Dietitian registration and login (email/password)
-- **Dashboard** - View, search, and delete all saved meal plans
+- **Dashboard** - View, search, sort, and delete all saved meal plans (single-day and multi-day)
 - **Meal Plan Creation**:
-  - **Startup Form** - Collects all necessary patient data and dietary guidelines
+  - **Startup Form** - Collects all necessary patient data and dietary guidelines.
+For multi-day plans, includes options for number of days (1-7), meal variety, and per-day guidelines.
-  - **AI Chat** - Generates a plan and allows for iterative conversational corrections
+  - **AI Chat** - Generates a plan (single-day or multi-day) and allows for iterative conversational corrections
-  - **Manual Editor** - A structured editor to finalize the plan's details
-  - **Export** - Export the final meal plan to a .doc file
+  - **Save & Export** - Save the plan directly from the conversation and export to .doc or HTML file with customizable content options
+- **Multi-Day Meal Plans** - Full support for creating and managing meal plans spanning 1-7 days:
+  - Automatic calculation of average macros across all days
+  - Day-by-day view with scrollable list
+  - Plan summary showing number of days and average calories
+  - Export all days in a single document
+- **Plan Editing** - Edit existing plans (single-day or multi-day) through the AI chat interface with options to overwrite or create new plans
+- **Plan Viewing** - View saved meal plans with detailed day-by-day breakdown.
+Multi-day plans show all days with individual meal details and summary statistics

 ### Out of Scope (MVP Boundaries)